-Whether you are travelling to South Korea on holiday or for an important business meeting it is important to know how to say hello in Korean.
+Whether you are traveling to South Korea on holiday or for an important business meeting it is important to know how to say hello in Korean.

 Many people are put off travelling to South Korea but the acts and behaviour of their neighbours North Korea, fear not South Korea is a wonderfully versatile place that makes for a great vacation!
 The people are super friendly and the city of Seoul is one of the most vibrant on the planet.
 South Korea offers some amazing food too!
 Very heavy on the meat content the Koreans love a barbecue!